 Java has been updated on a quarterly basis for many years, first by Sun and then Oracle — and those updates have been comprehensive, timely, and part of an unbroken cadence that goes back to Java’s earliest days of production operations with enterprise-class workloads.

 While prior Java exploits were focused on desktops and browser-based attacks, the majority of new security issues are server-side.

 Whatever their source, there is a standard way of getting fixes deployed on a quarterly basis that ensures the least impact when you have access to two binary updates:

-The CPU – aka Critical Patch Update.
-This quarterly build starts with the prior quarterly PSU and adds ONLY fixes for new security vulnerabilities.
-These CPU binaries are designed to be stable (i.e. minimal changes), and immediately deployable, with a minimum of testing and therefore a minimum of risk.
+This important quarterly build starts with the prior quarterly update and adds ONLY fixes for new security vulnerabilities.
+These binaries are designed to be stable (i.e. minimal changes), and immediately deployable with a minimum of testing and therefore a minimum of risk.